 SME's play a fundamental role in Portugal and in the European Union (EU).
-According to the Portugal Statistics Report (2017) in 2016, these represented 99,9% of all companies, which meant 80% of employed people and 67% of the total turnover.
+According to the Portugal Statistics Report (2017) in 2016, these represented 99% of all companies, which meant 80% of employed people and 67% of total turnover.

-OLITREM belongs to this group of companies and focuses on design, commercialization and production of refrigeration equipment and commercialization and installation of hotel equipment.

-OLITREM is one of the biggest companies in this sector in Portugal.
+FROSKY (the name of the organisation is disguised due to reasons of confidentiality) is a SME and focuses on design, commercialization and production of refrigeration equipment and commercialization and installation of hotel equipment.
+FROSKY is one of the biggest companies in this sector in Portugal.
 The company thrive to maintain and develop their market position, by increasing their market share, which shall be accomplished through continuous improvement and new models.

-OLITREM is organized in six different departments (see Appendix 4): (i) Quality Management - quality management system (ISO 9001), quality control and customer satisfaction; (ii) Procurement - stocks management; (iii) Planning and Management - control of the whole organization; (iv) Production management - technical assistance, production control and R&D; (v) Sales and Marketing Department; (vi) Financial management -accounting and finance.
+FROSKY is organised in six different departments: (i) Quality Management - quality management system (ISO 9001), quality control and customer satisfaction; (ii) Procurement - stocks management; (iii) Planning and Management - control of the whole organisation; (iv) Production management - technical assistance, production control and R&D; (v) Sales and Marketing Department; (vi) Financial management -accounting and finance.

-In 2016, OLITREM had a turnover of about 12,3 million euros, a total production of 17,344 refrigerators and a total operating income of 736,8 thousand euros (see Table 2), and about a hundred and sixty collaborators.
-The company complies all legal requirements that are relevant to the certification of the system of quality management (ISO 9001) and the SME-Leader certification ('PME -Líder') in Portugal.
+In 2016, FROSKY had a turnover of about 12,3 million euros, a total production of 17,344 refrigerators and a total operating income of 736.8 thousand euros (see Table I), and about a hundred and sixty collaborators.
+The company complies all legal requirements that are relevant to the certification of the system of quality management (ISO 9001) and the SME-Leader certification ('PME Líder') in Portugal.